SINEAD'S KILLER CHARGED

 STEVIE'S TRIP ON HORSEBACK

 Steven O'Connor, formerly from Kiltinan, set off from Andalucia in southern Spain, in the middle of May, 2002, on a marathon solo, horse-back ride.
 His intent is to travel through Spain, Portugal and France to England and Wales and finally, if all goes well, back to Ireland in September.
-This trip is a lifelong ambition of Steven and you can read a lot more by CLICKING HERE
+This trip is a lifelong ambition of Steven.

 THE CARNIVAL IS OVER

 A cutting from a mid-July Nationalist of 1943 will remind many of free-travel age, of the glories of the widely known and supported Annual Fethard Carnival of that era.
 Definitely Fethard’s biggest day of the year in these modern times, it is almost impossible to recall the significance.
 The Carnival provided a programme of events which in reality, could each provide an afternoons entertainment on their own.
 The Fancy Dress Parade was recognised as one of the best in Ireland.
 A gymkhana, seven-a-side football tournament, sporting programme of cycling and athletics, a complete Irish dancing competition, choir and solo singing competitions, a dance platform, and a very wide selection of stalls, mineral bar, catering marquee, gives some idea of the attractions available.
 There were also 2 classes, one for 12 to 14 hands, and one for over 14 hands, for the best turned out pony and trap.
 In addition, there was always a top class band in attendance on the day and a special train from Waterford, travelling via Carrick and Clonmel, usually brought 400-600 passengers to Fethard for the Carnival.